 The Jackson State Community College Medical Laboratory Technician Program provides an accredited Associate Degree program, committed to excellence in the professional education of competent medical laboratory personnel.

 Jackson State Community College sponsors a two year Medical Laboratory Technician Program which, upon completion, qualifies a student to receive an Associate of Applied Science degree.
-Graduates are eligible to make application for an MLT laboratory license in the State of Tennessee and are eligible to write the national certification examinations (ASCP and/or NCA) for Medical Laboratory Technicians/Clinical Laboratory Technicians.
+Graduates are eligible to make application for an MLT laboratory license in the State of Tennessee and are eligible to write the national certification examinations (ASCP and/or AMT) for Medical Laboratory Technicians/Clinical Laboratory Technicians.

 The Medical Laboratory Technician Program, with the assistance of its clinical affiliate laboratories, is committed to providing quality didactic and clinical instruction, encompassing the cognitive, psychomotor, and affective domains of learning, to prepare its graduates to work upon career entry as competent medical laboratory technicians in health care facilities in West Tennessee.
 The program is committed to meeting the employment needs of medical laboratories and to providing quality continuing education to laboratory professionals in the JSCC service area.